 Erik Kriek (1966 – Amsterdam) studied illustration and graphic arts at the Rietveld Academy for Art and Design in Amsterdam.
-Ever since graduating in 1991 he has been working as a free-lance illustrator and has also achieved (inter)national acclaim as a comics author for his ongoing ‘silent’ comicbook series Gutsman, stories centered around a faux-superhero and the troubled relationship with Tigra, his scantily clad girlfriend.
+Ever since graduating in 1991 he has been working as a free-lance illustrator and his work has adorned almost every printable surface one can think of ranging from skateboards, snowboards, posters, record sleeves, sneakers and of course books and magazines.
+He has also achieved (inter)national acclaim as a comics author for his ongoing ‘silent’ comicbook series Gutsman, stories centered around a faux-superhero and the troubled relationship with Tigra, his scantily clad girlfriend.
 In 2006, Gutsman was even brought to the stage as a ‘silent’ music-theatre piece, combining both dance and mime.
 In 2008 Kriek received the ‘Stripschapsprijs’ for his entire oeuvre.

-Among Kriek’s (international) clients are or were: VPRO Gids, Vrij Nederland, Hp/De Tijd, NRC, De Volkskrant, Onze Taal, Weltwoche (CH), Die Welt (D), Ogilvy (NL), KesselsKramer (NL), MC Saatchi (GB), Playboy magazine (NL), Maxim (USA), Boston Globe (USA) Motorola/Burton (GB), Rome SDS (USA) to name but a few.
+Among Kriek’s (international) clients are or were: VPRO Gids, Vrij Nederland, Hp/De Tijd, NRC, De Volkskrant, Onze Taal, Het Financiëele Dagblad, Quest Historie, Wired (GB), Motorola/Burton (GB), Rome SDS (USA) to name but a few.

-Erik Kriek lives and works in Amsterdam, the Netherlands, together with his girlfriend Stans, their son Clovis (born in 2008) and an ever expanding collection of toys and boardgames, as well as 8 banjo’s….
+Erik Kriek lives and works in Amsterdam, the Netherlands, together with his girlfriend Stans, their son Clovis (born in 2008) their Siberian cat called Whiskey, an ever expanding collection of toys and boardgames, as well as 8 banjo’s….